-PHED 1118 - Advanced Weight Training I. One hour credit.
+PHED 1115 - Advanced Sports I. 1 hour credit.
 Instruction and participation in physical and recreational activities.
-(Physical Fitness and Sport majors may have the option of eight credits.
+(Physical Fitness and Sport majors may have the option of 8 credits.
 Must have prior administrative approval.)
-Designed as an in-season weight training class for athletic competitors.
-Emphasis is placed on maintenance of strength and endurance for students during the season of competition, as well as for injury prevention and flexibility.
-Forty-eight lecture hours.
+This course is designed for first year, first semester players who are competing on a collegiate level.
 Lab fee.
+48 lecture hours